View Hoch Arlene's Obituary on TimesLeader.com and share memories

 The funeral service will be held at 2 p.m.
 Sunday, Jan.
 19, 2020, at Usrey Funeral Home, Pell City, with the Rev. Mark Correll officiating.
 Interment will follow at St. Clair Memorial Gardens.

-The family will receive friends 1 to 2 p.m.
+The family will receive friends from 1 to 2 p.m.
 Sunday at the funeral home.